 This product is designed for everyday use in mid winter (normally around 10C).
 Don’t expect it to keep you warm all day long if you’re planning to use it outdoors with below 0 temperature.

-Like I mentioned earlier, if your hands are sensitive, you might want to check out the Ipsoot product instead.
+Like I mentioned earlier, if your hands are sensitive, you might want to other products, such as Vallerret Ipsoot photography gloves (review).

 The thing is: